 After this course students are able to:

-Employ the basic principles of academic writing by summarising the core arguments of academic articles;
+Illustrate the basic principles of academic writing by means of writing a short paper;

 On the right side of programme front page of the e-guides you will find links to the website and timetables, uSis and Brightspace.